General Terms and Conditions for the Use of TWINT

 TWINT AG offers private customers (hereinafter referred to as “customers”) a mobile payment application for the iOS and Android operating systems (hereinafter referred to as the “TWINT app”) under the name “TWINT other banks”.

-The TWINT app can be used by customers as a means of payment in the area of stationary retail, at vending machines, in online shops and in apps.
+The TWINT app can be used by customers as a means of payment in the area of stationary retail, at vending machines, in online shops and in apps and can thus be used with all merchants or service providers that accept TWINT as a payment method (hereinafter referred to as “merchants”).
 TWINT AG also offers added-value services.
 These include, in particular, the saving or activation of customer loyalty cards and services in the area of mobile marketing.
 These added-value services allow customers to receive and manage coupons, stamp cards and other campaigns in the TWINT app.
 Customers can likewise use these services to collect stamps and redeem loyalty rewards, discounts and credits via the TWINT app.

 All personal designations apply to both genders equally.